Quantum scale estimation: Examples

+Let us now examine the probability density associated with this POM.
+By inserting the latter into Eq.~\eqref{eq:bornrule-example}, and noticing that $h_n(\boldsymbol{y}/\theta) = p(n|\theta,\boldsymbol{y})$ is a discrete probability, we have

+Then, the optimal strategy effectively consists in measuring energy.
+Note that Eq.~\eqref{eq:gqt-optstatistics} is invariant under changes in the scale of temperature---since both $s_{\boldsymbol{y},n}$ and $p(n|\theta,\boldsymbol{y})$ are---in consistency with the initial premise.

-Eq.~\eqref{eq:S_operator_GQT} teaches us two important lessons.
-First, it demonstrates that the eigenbasis of $\mathcal{S}$ can correspond to a physically realisable measurement scheme---in this case, to the measurement of energies.
-This is a crucial point as it implies that quantum scale estimation can be applied in experiments.
+From a practical perspective, this result teaches us two important lessons.
+First, it demonstrates that $\mathcal{S}_{\boldsymbol{y}}$ can give rise to a realisable measurement protocol---in this case, energy measurements.
+This is crucial as it implies that quantum scale estimation will be applicable at least in some experiments.